Are protein supplements safe for children?

 The use of protein supplements for children requires careful consideration.

-Let’s break down the basics of protein – it’s one of the building blocks of your body, crucial for growth, repairing tissues, and keeping the immune system strong.
+Protein is one of the building blocks of your body, crucial for growth, repairing tissues, and keeping the immune system strong.
 For kids, who are constantly growing, it’s especially important.
 But here’s the kicker: not all proteins are created equal, and they’re not just found in those tubs of powder at the gym.

 You’re going to find out about the differences between proteins in foods like meat, dairy, and legumes, compared to the proteins isolated and packed into supplements.
 While steak, chicken, beans, and milk come with a host of other nutrients, some protein supplements can miss out on these essential extras.